Quantum Seniority-based Subspace Expansion: Linear Combinations of Short-Circuit Unitary Transformations for the

 \section{Introduction}

 Understanding the low-energy spectrum of the electronic Hamiltonian lies at the heart of quantum chemistry.
-A question of interest is whether quantum computers can provide a practical advantage for solving the electronic structure problem before large-scale quantum error correction becomes available.
-Early hopes for quantum advantage without error correction were inspired by the development of the Variational Quantum Eigensolver (VQE) \cite{vqe2014}, a hybrid algorithm designed to avoid the deep circuits required by Quantum Phase Estimation (QPE) \cite{Abrams1999QPE,Aspuru-Guzik2005}.
+An important question is whether quantum computers can provide a practical advantage for solving the electronic structure problem before large-scale quantum error correction becomes available.
+Early hopes for quantum advantage without error correction were inspired by the development of the Variational Quantum Eigensolver (VQE) \cite{vqe2014}, a hybrid algorithm designed to avoid the deep circuits required by Quantum Phase Estimation (QPE) \cite{Abrams1999QPE,Aspuru‑Guzik2005}.
 However, despite its promise, VQE faces significant scalability challenges.
 As system size increases, achieving chemical accuracy requires deeper and more complex circuits to represent the ground-state wavefunction.
 This growing circuit depth eventually exceeds the coherence capabilities of near-term hardware, making VQE unsuitable for large-scale quantum chemistry without error correction.
 In addition, VQE faces two further major limitations: (1) the quantum measurement problem, which arises from the need to evaluate a large number of Pauli expectation values in the Hamiltonian \cite{patelQuantumMeasurementQuantum2025}, and (2) the non-linear optimization problem, which involves tuning parameters of unitary operators over a rugged cost landscape.
-While physically motivated ansätze such as qubit- or unitary-coupled cluster (QCC/UCC) alleviate some of the optimization difficulty by using energy gradients, the underlying limitations remain \cite{vqe2014,kandalaHardwareefficientVariationalQuantum2017,ryabinkinQubitCoupledCluster2018,grimsleyAdaptiveVariationalAlgorithm2019a,tangQubitADAPTVQEAdaptiveAlgorithm2021a,anandQuantumComputingView2022,anandQuantumComputingView2022,anastasiouTETRISADAPTVQEAdaptiveAlgorithm2024}.
-An attempt to reduce the circuit cost using hardware-efficient unitaries usually results in the barren plateau issue~\cite{BP_McClean2018,BP_Cerezo2021}.
+While physically motivated ansätze such as qubit- or unitary-coupled-cluster (QCC/UCC) alleviate some of the optimization difficulty by using energy gradients, the underlying limitations remain \cite{vqe2014,kandalaHardwareefficientVariationalQuantum2017,ryabinkinQubitCoupledCluster2018,grimsleyAdaptiveVariationalAlgorithm2019a,tangQubitADAPTVQEAdaptiveAlgorithm2021a,anandQuantumComputingView2022,anastasiouTETRISADAPTVQEAdaptiveAlgorithm2024}.
+An attempt to reduce the circuit cost using hardware-efficient unitaries usually leads to barren plateaus~\cite{BP_McClean2018,BP_Cerezo2021}.